guyinterlinked/guyinterlinked.github.io/_posts/2023-03-03-hiding-posts-with-jekyll.md

 # Footnotes

 [^1]: When I first imagined the game of posts I simply planned to publish all posts on the same day, all visible.
 But this wouldn't actually work because if I publish six or seven posts on the same day, Jekyll is going to render them in a certain order, and the whole point of the game is that there isn't a specific order to the posts.
-I don't want there to be a "canonnical" order, explicitly or implicitly.
+I don't want there to be a "canonical" order, explicitly or implicitly.
 In order to control the reader's flow through the posts, I'd have to create a single landing post, and branch out from there.

 [^2]: I bet you didn't notice that *this* post has `hidden: true`.
 Although this means that if and when I do figure out how to hide posts using the `hidden` variable, this post will disappear the main page.
 I appreciate the irony.